suzennk/simple-merge/README.md

 ### How to run program
-main function is in MainView.java in view package.
+Main function is in MainView.java in view package.
 So run MainView.java